yoyonel/ModernGL/docs/reference/formats.rst

 therefore be a vec2.

 The ``"2f"`` format omits a ``size`` component, so the floats default to 4-bytes each.
-The format also omits the trailing ``"/usage"`` component, which defaults to ``/v``, so successive (x, y) rows from the buffer are passed to successive vertices during the render.
+The format also omits the trailing ``/usage`` component, which defaults to ``/v``, so successive (x, y) rows from the buffer are passed to successive vertices during the render call.

 Buffer formats use a syntax that is unique to ModernGL.
 As in the example above, they sometimes look similar to the format strings passed to